lumeland/lume.land/docs/advanced/migrate-to-lume3.md

 }
 ```

-If your're running components in `.njk` files, use the new `await` filter:
+If you're running components in `.njk` files, use the new `await` filter:

 ```txt
 {{ comp.button({ text: "Hello world"}) | await | safe }}